yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ```

 Technical note: input bytes come from MD5 cryptographic hash function so basically we can assume the distribution
-on these bytes is uniform if the input is uniform and computed over many inputs.
+on these MD5 output bytes is uniform assuming the MD5 input is non-random/non-repeating.

 The choice of addition is very clever because the output distribution on the alphabet is almost uniform.
 The naive approaches of mentioned projections `PAlt1`, `PAlt2` seemingly give non-uniform distribution for